mapbox/install-node/readme.md

 `NP` | platform architecture to install for, like `linux-x64` `OD` | output directory to install node to
 `BO` | if set to `true`, install only binaries
+`CD` | if set, use a local cache directory as read-through cache for downloads

 ## Run from S3